TechHub/RPiBrowser-resin.io/README.md

 Connect your RPi to the TV and turn it on, you will see Resin.io logo on the tv and a loading bar, that means that the device was correctly setup and it's booting correctly, now it's going to do some updates and later download your code into the device **make sure to not interrupt this operation**.

 In your dashboard you will see the device after it's online and it will start downloading your code.

+### Configuration
+Go to resin.io and find your Application.
+Go into "Environment Variables".
+Set an ENV var with URL and use the URL that you want as the default URL.
+Then click "Show redefines", it might only show up after you've added more devices.
+Here you can set URL overrides that apply for specific devices.